danielstocks/lizard/BACKLOG.md

 - Feature: Dealer choses trump card if trump card is LIZARD
 - Feature: Make a bot that can actually play :D (Not just random)
 - Feature: Multiplayer chat
+- Chore: More efficient & atomic SSE updates
+- Chore: Refactor CSS and use CSS Hooks.
-- Feature: Persist games in SQLite
+- Feature: Persist games in DB (SQLite)
-- Bug: I don't have to play Snake here
-    On the table: [ 'S14', 'C8' ]
+- Bug: Forced to play snake when i can play any card On the table: [ 'S14', 'C8' ]
     Your hand: [ 'SNAKE', 'D6' ]
     What card do you want to play?
     => D6
     invalid play: D6
+- Bug: DA card lost to D8 card
+- Feature: Deploy to public production environment

 ## Done